Interactions Dashboard¶

 -

-A confirmation is displayed.
+A confirmation appears.

-Clicking the (-) button deletes a clause.
+Selecting (-) deletes a clause.

 Note